141 views

 Interestingly, the Ara Pacis monument is an altar housed inside a closed Carrara marble construction.
 Its remarkable decoration includes several reliefs depicting the Augustan family in procession.
 In addition, there are several allegories about the founding of Rome.

 Undoubtedly, the white color highlights the style of Richard Meier’s work.
-Moreover, the travertine slabs adorning part of the building reflect design changes (aluminum surfaces were originally planned) that were made after the design review to account for the controversy that sparked nostalgia for the previous pavilion built on the same site in 1938 by the architect Vittorio Ballio Morpurgo.
+Moreover, the travertine slabs adorning part of the building reflect design changes (aluminum surfaces were initially planned) that were made after the design review to account for the controversy that sparked nostalgia for the previous pavilion built on the same site in 1938 by the architect Vittorio Ballio Morpurgo.

 The structure of the Museum of the Ara Pacis has generated debate.
 Vittorio Sgarbi, a noted art critic and controversialist, described it as “a Texas gas station on the very ground of one of the most important urban centers in the world” and the first step towards the “internationalization” of Rome.
 The New York Times considered it a failure.
 However, there are different viewpoints; for instance, Achille Bonito Oliva admired Meyer’s design.